lidofinance/docs/docs/guides/verify-shapella-upgrade-manual.md

 # See https://docs.lido.fi/deployed-contracts/
 # Old implementation was `Withdrawals Manager Stub`
+# Represents an address on Execution Layer corresponding to the Lido 0x01-type withdrawal credentials (see below)
 WITHDRAWAL_VAULT = 0xB9D7934878B5FB9610B3fE8A5e441e8fad7E293f

 # Same as withdrawalsVault with 0x01 type prefix